puppetlabs/trapperkeeper/README.md

-The current configuration service is hard-coded to use `ini` files as its back end, requires a `--config` argument on the CLI, and is hard-coded to use `log4j` to initialize logging.
+The current configuration service is hard-coded to use `ini` files as its back end, requires a `--config` argument on the CLI, and is hard-coded to use `logback` to initialize logging.
 We'd like to make all of those more flexible;
 e.g., to support other persistence mechanisms / formats for the configuration data, perhaps allow dynamic modifications to configuration values, support other logging frameworks, etc.  These changes will probably require us to make the